pacifiquerubasha/100DaysJavascript/DAY56/AyncMedium.md

 Step 5

-Once in the call stack, the code inside the callback will be executed, line after line, then the callback removed from the stack(just in our case because there is no asynchronous code in our callback).
-The console now has out three logs.
+Once in the call stack, the code inside the callback will be executed line by line, and the callback will be removed from the stack (just in our case because there is no asynchronous code in our callback).
+The console is now emitting three logs.

 >_Console_\
 > I am the first log\